opendocsg/slw-judgments-backfill/2013_SGCA_6/report.md

 **Introduction**

 1       The present cross appeals arise out of an assessment of damages, which had first been heard before the Assistant Registrar (“the AR”).
 Both parties appealed against the AR’s decision to the High Court Judge (“the Judge”).
 The Judge’s decision on the assessment of damages appeal was delivered on 31 May 2012 and this included an addendum that he provided after hearing further arguments.
-That decision is reported as _Lim Chin San Contractors Pte Ltd v Shiok Kim Seng (trading as IKO Precision Toolings)_ [2012] 3 SLR 595 (“the AD Decision”).
+That decision is reported as _Lim Chin San Contractors Pte Ltd v Shiok Kim Seng (trading as IKO Precision Toolings)_ <span class="citation">[2012] 3 SLR 595</span> (“the AD Decision”).
 In the AD Decision, the Judge referred to an earlier judgement that he himself had delivered after hearing the trial of the matter which dealt with the issue of liability.
 It was pursuant to the earlier judgement that damages came to be assessed.
-The earlier judgment is reported as _Lim Chin San Contractors Pte Ltd v Shiok Kim Seng (trading as IKO Precision Toolings)_ [2011] 1 SLR 433 (“the Original Decision”).
+The earlier judgment is reported as _Lim Chin San Contractors Pte Ltd v Shiok Kim Seng (trading as IKO Precision Toolings)_ <span class="citation">[2011] 1 SLR 433</span> (“the Original Decision”).

 **Facts**